Register Members Login Search:

 1999

-Selected as one of the lead agencies to manage the “Settlement & Education Partnerships in Toronto” Program to provide services for newly landed families in eight languages.
+Selected as one of the lead agencies to manage the "Settlement & Education Partnerships in Toronto" (SEPT) Program to provide multi-lingual services for newly landed families in North York area schools.
 In September, Early Years program for pre-school children was launched.

 1998

-CICS opened its first office in York Region at the Markville Shopping Centre.ipating changes of community infrastructure and demographic needs, the Agency changed its name from Chinese Information and Community Services of Greater Toronto to Centre for Information and Community Services of Ontario to reflect its current and future program directions.
+In anticipation of changes in community demographic and service needs, the Agency changed its name from Chinese Information and Community Services of Greater Toronto to Centre for Information and Community Services of Ontario to reflect its then and future program directions.

 1994

-CICS opened its first office in York Region at the Markville Shopping Centre.
+CICS opened its first office in York Region at the Markville Shopping Centre with the support from the mall management.

 1992